lukasjuhas/lj-maintenance-mode/readme.txt

 == Screenshots ==

-1. Example
+1. Example with default message.
 2. Admin Bar Indicator (Red when active)
-3. wp-admin settings page
+3. Settings page in admin view with default message.
+4. Example with image and link.
+5. Insert Media available for WYSIWYG.

 == Changelog ==